SA gold firms unmoved by in-favour UK market, despite Govt.'s failure to block AngloGold - Miningmx

 Section 11 of the Minerals and Petroleum Resources Development Act (MPRDA) can’t prescribe such conditions, however.
 Among other aims, the legislation is primarily pointed towards the fitness of the transferee when there is a change of ownership.
 The failure of that gambit brings an end to another sorry misstep by the government, its critics say.

-“AngloGold Ashanti should have every right to position itself in the best possible way for its shareholders, but they get blocked,” said Neal Froneman, CEO of AngloGold Ashanti in a recent interview.
+“AngloGold Ashanti should have every right to position itself in the best possible way for its shareholders, but they get blocked,” said Neal Froneman, CEO of Sibanye-Stillwater in a recent interview.

 It was one of the many negative messages about South Africa that is communicated to investors, Froneman said.
 “It makes it incredibly difficult for South African companies to achieve the right rating.”